ibm-cloud-docs/key-protect/virtual-private-endpoints.md

 that enables your workload to interact with
 {{site.data.keyword.keymanagementserviceshort}}.

-To connect to {{site.data.keyword.keymanagementserviceshort}} by using a virtual private endpoint, you must use the
-{{site.data.keyword.keymanagementserviceshort}} API, SDK, or Terraform.
-The {{site.data.keyword.keymanagementserviceshort}} UI has to be accessed through public network from your VPC.
-{: note}

 ## Before you begin
 {: #vpe-prereqs}

-Before you target a virtual private endpoint for
+Before you target a VPE for
 {{site.data.keyword.keymanagementserviceshort}}:

 - Ensure that you have [provisioned a Virtual Private Cloud](/docs/vpc?topic=vpc-getting-started){: external}.
 - Ensure that you have conducted [planning for Virtual Private Endpoints](/docs/vpc?topic=vpc-planning-considerations){: external}.
-- Ensure that [correct access controls](/docs/vpc?topic=vpc-using-acls){: external} are set for your virtual private endpoint.
+- Ensure that [correct access controls](/docs/vpc?topic=vpc-using-acls){: external} are set for your VPE.
-- Understand the [limitations](/docs/vpc?topic=vpc-limitations-vpe){: external} of having a virtual private endpoint.
+- Understand the [limitations](/docs/vpc?topic=vpc-limitations-vpe){: external} of having a VPE.
 - Ensure that you have [created](/docs/vpc?topic=vpc-ordering-endpoint-gateway){: external} and understand how to [access](/docs/vpc?topic=vpc-accessing-vpe-after-setup){: external} a VPE gateway.
-- Understand how to [view details](/docs/vpc?topic=vpc-vpe-viewing-details-of-an-endpoint-gateway){: external} of a Virtual Private Endpoint.
+- Understand how to [view details](/docs/vpc?topic=vpc-vpe-viewing-details-of-an-endpoint-gateway){: external} of a VPE.

-Virtual private endpoint settings, specifically the Internet Protocol (IP) address, may need to be manually updated during [Disaster recovery and business continuity actions](/docs/key-protect?topic=key-protect-shared-responsibilities#disaster-recovery).
+VPE settings, specifically the Internet Protocol (IP) address, may need to be manually updated during [Disaster recovery and business continuity actions](/docs/key-protect?topic=key-protect-shared-responsibilities#disaster-recovery).
 {: important}

 ## Virtual Private Service Endpoints